demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 - pairing issues when gamepad can't reconnect
 - inability to switch gamepad mode when connected via reciever
-- non-working rumble (vibration) on linux when connected via bluetooth
+- non-working vibration (rumble) on linux when connected via bluetooth
 - missing xbox mode (xinput)

 To solve these problems, the following steps can be done: